Veterans and Dependants

 - Figures do not include veterans who are not entitled to a pension

-From the results, the number of veterans living in Somerset is estimated to be 49,000.
-At 6% of the population, this is above the England proportion of 5%.
+From the results, the number of veterans living in Somerset (including the administrative areas of North Somerset and Bath and North East Somerset) is estimated to be 46,000.
+At 6% of the adult population, this is above the England proportion of 5%.

 Nationally, key findings from the report were as follows: